liferay/liferay-docs/userGuide/en/chapters/07-collaboration-suite.markdown

 	accidental deletion of your files by funneling the content through the Recycle Bin.

-5. After deleting the file, a success message appears offering an *Undo* option.
+5. After deleting the file, a success message appears, offering an *Undo* option.
 Click *Undo*.
 The web content is retrieved from the Recycle Bin and stored in its original place.

 6. Select the *Move to the Recycle Bin* button again.